James D. Jamieson: Personal

-Jamieson and his wife Cynthia had two daughters, Anne and Laura and five grandchildren.
-He spent most summer weekends on his sailboat, the CYLAN II.
-He was often be spotted eating lunch with medical students of Yale and was always a favorite professor.
-He died on October 22, 2018 at the age of 84.
+Jamieson and his wife Cynthia had two daughters, Anne and Laura and five grandchildren: Christopher, Luke, Sofia, Grant, and Adam.
+He spent most summer weekends on his sailboat, the CYLAN II, or spending time at his house in Lake Sunapee.
+He was often spotted eating lunch with medical students of Yale and was always a favorite professor.
+He died on October 22, 2018, at the age of 84.